rpavlyuk/ESPRelayBoard/README.md

   * Wire as shown in *Wiring* section below

 ## Wiring
 No need to do any wiring if you're using fully built ESP32-based relay board.
+It's just already done :)

 However, if you're using a custom built combination of ESP32 board and the relay module, then you can wire them as following (example for 2 relay module):
 ```